 Sequences are a well-established method of telling a story with video, and this guide from Poynter explains how to film one, no matter what camera you’re using.

 We also recommend watching this short tutorial from the University of Birmingham that explains how sequences are shot and edited:

 In the tutorial you heard the terms ‘cutaways‘ and ‘overlay‘.
 What do they mean?

 Cutaways: Shots of parts of an interviewee’s body e.g. hands carrying out an activity, eyes looking at an activity, or of the interviewee in full, engaged in an activity.
 Used to provide variety and to give context to points in an interview.
 Keep each shot to a maximum of 10 seconds, as you’ll only use each shot for around 3 or 4 seconds when you edit your video.

 Overlay: Shots of internal and external locations that help tell the story.
 Capture plenty of these, including wides, mediums and close-ups, so that you have a good choice of angles and shots in the edit.
 Again, keep your shots to 10 seconds at most.
 You will use less than this when you come to edit.

 This video, shot by our Manual team members Manzar Elahi and Hashim Hakeem, uses cutaways and overlay with a video interview, to bring a story about umbrella manufacturers in northern Thailand to life.

 Planning scenes of your video in advance is called ‘filming for the edit’, and you can learn more about how to do this in this BBC blog post.

 Often you’ll need to film your subject doing the same activity more than once, so you can cut from wide to medium to close-up shots from the same angle.
 This BBC tutorial explains how to do this with a DSLR camera.
-Remember, with a smartphone you can’t use the zoom – so you’ll need to physically get closer to your subject.
+Remember, with a smartphone you have fewer zoom options – so you’ll need to physically get closer to your subject.

 Even if you are not an artist, creating a sequence of drawings for shots you know you’ll need to capture when on location can help you film for the edit.
 This series of drawings is also known as a storyboard.